bids-standard/bids-specification/src/04-modality-specific-files/05-task-events.md

 | SoftwareVersion | RECOMMENDED.
 Version of the software that was used to present the stimuli.                                                                                                                                                    |
 | Code            | RECOMMENDED.
 [URI][uri] of the code used to present the stimuli.
 Persistent identifiers such as DOIs are preferred.
 If multiple versions of code may be hosted at the same location, revision-specific URIs are recommended.  |

-The operating system description should include:
+The operating system description SHOULD include the following attributes:

--   type (Windows, macOS, Linux),
+-   type (e.g., Windows, macOS, Linux)
--   distribution (if applicable: Ubuntu, Debian, CentOS, …)
+-   distribution (if applicable, e.g., Ubuntu, Debian, CentOS)
--   the version number or equivalent code name
+-   the version number (e.g., 18.04.5)

 Examples:

--   Windows - 10
+-   Windows 10, Version 2004
--   macOS - Catalina or macOS - 10.15
+-   macOS 10.15.6
--   Linux - Ubuntu - Bionic Beaver
+-   Linux Ubuntu 18.04.5

--   Linux - Ubuntu - 18.04.5 LTS
+The amount of information supplied for the `OperatingSystem` SHOULD be sufficient to re-run the code under maximally similar conditions.

 The information related to stimulus presentation might be described in the accompanying JSON sidecar as follows (based on the example of the previous section):